Women in law enforcement: Sweden

 In 1908, the first three women, Agda Hallin, Maria Andersson and Erica Ström, were employed in the Swedish Police Authority in Stockholm upon the request of the Swedish National Council of Women, who referred to the example of Germany.
 Their trial period was deemed successful and from 1910 onward, policewomen were employed in other Swedish cities.
 However, they did not have the same rights as their male colleagues: their title were Polissyster ('Police Sister'), and their tasks concerned women and children, such as taking care of children brought under custody, performing body searches on women, and other similar tasks which were considered unsuitable for male police officers.

 The introduction of Competence Law in 1923, which formally guaranteed women all positions in society, was not applicable in the police force because of the two exceptions included in the law which excluded women from the office of priest in the state church - as well as from the military, which was interpreted to include all public professions in which women could use the monopoly on violence.

 In 1930, the Polissyster were given extended rights and were allowed to be present at houses searches in women's homes, conduct interrogations of females related to sexual crimes, and do patrol reconnaissance.
 In 1944, the first formal police course for women opened; in 1954, the title "police sister" was dropped and police officers could be both men and women.
 From 1957, women received equal police education to that of their male colleagues.
-In 2019, 33 percent of Sweden's police officers were women.
+In 2019, 33 per cent of Sweden's police officers were women.

 United Kingdom

 World War I provided an impetus for the first appointment of female officers.
 The first woman to be appointed a police officer with full powers of arrest was Edith Smith (1876–1923), who was sworn in to Grantham Borough Police in August 1915.
 A small number were appointed in the ensuing years.
-Policewomen would originally be in separate teams or divisions to the men, such as the A4 division in the Metropolitan Police.
+Policewomen would originally be in separate teams or divisions from their male colleagues, such as the A4 division in the Metropolitan Police.
 Their duties were different, with the early policewomen being limited to dealing with women and children.
 This separation ended in the 1970s.

-Until 1998, women in the police force had their rank prefixed with a letter W (for example, "WPC" for Constable).
+Until 1998, women in the police had their rank prefixed with a letter W (for example, "WPC" for Constable).

 In March 2016, 28.6% of police officers in England and Wales were women.
 This was an increase from 23.3% in 2007.
-Notable women in the police forces include Cressida Dick, the former Commissioner of London's Metropolitan Police Service.
+Notable women in the police include Cressida Dick, the former Commissioner of London's Metropolitan Police Service.